microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ```

 ## Configuring Collected Data on the Linux Computer
 Syslog events and performance counters to collect can be specified in configuration files on the Linux computers. *If you opt to configure data collection through editing of the agent configuration files, you should disable the centralized configuration*.
-Instructions are provided below to configure data collection in the agent’s configuration files as well as to disable central configuration for all Linux agents, or individual computers.
+Instructions are provided below to configure data collection in the agent’s configuration files as well as to disable central configuration for all OMS agents for Linux, or individual computers.

 ### Disabling central configuration
 #### Diabling central configuration for all Linux computers